p-dutcher/KingCountyRealEstateAnalysis/README.md

 - Should my clients consider renovating their home to increase sales price?

 ## Data and Tools:
+#### The data set was sourced via Kaggle and additional information was sourced via the King County Website, including the eSales glossary and county demographics information.
+The zip code map for King County was sourced directly from the King County GIS Open Data Site.
+All citations can be seen on the Tableau dashboard for this project.

-#### The data set was sourced via Kaggle and has been analyzed with Python.
+#### All data has been analyzed utilizing Python.
 The project dashboard and visualizations have been created utilizing Tableau.

 ## Project Deliverables:
 #### Access the final Tableau Dashboard [here](https://public.tableau.com/views/KingCountyRealEstateStoryboard/KingCountyHomePricesandPredictions).